HIV: Stages of HIV in the body

 Stage 2: Immune system deterioration (3 months – 8 years)

-The virus appears to slowly damage the immune system for a number of years after infection (perhaps because the body is able to keep it in check during this time).
+The virus appears to slowly damage the immune system for several years after infection (perhaps because the body can keep it in check during this time).

-In most people, however, a faster deterioration of the immune system occurs at some point, and the virus rapidly replicates/ multiplies again.
+However, in most people, a faster deterioration of the immune system occurs at some point, and the virus rapidly replicates/ multiplies again.

-People who are HIV-positive should see a doctor to monitor their immune system.
+HIV-positive people should see a doctor monitor their immune system.

-By getting baseline blood tests and observing how they are changing over time, they can get a better sense of whether HIV has already caused any damage to their immune system.
+By getting baseline blood tests and observing how they are changing over time, they can better understand whether HIV has already caused any damage to their immune system.

-A development in the last couple of years in the treatment of HIV disease is what doctor’s call “Early Intervention” or “Early Care.”
-A person is now started on ARV’s a soon as possible after being diagnosed, to prevent immune system deterioration.
+In the last couple of years, development in the treatment of HIV disease is what doctor’s call “Early Intervention” or “Early Care.”
+A person is now started on ARV’s a soon as possible after being diagnosed to prevent immune system deterioration.

 ·Papular pruritic eruptions